ftballguy45/mssql-mcp/README.md

 3. When working with multiple databases, always specify the database name in your prompts to avoid confusion.
 4. Make sure your connection string does NOT include a database name - the MCP tools will handle database selection dynamically.
 5. When connecting to remote servers, ensure your firewall rules and authentication settings are properly configured.
+6. For Azure SQL Database, ensure:
+   - Your IP address is allowed in the firewall rules
+   - You're using the correct server format: `<servername>.database.windows.net`
+   - You provide userId and password for SQL authentication
+7. Use the **Get Connection Help** tool to understand what parameters are needed for your specific server type.